tualatin/tailforwindows/Readme!.txt

 If there are problems, TailForWindows creates a error logfile in the directory.
 Please send me this error file bevore restart TfW, because the program deletes the error log file when it is started

 Changelog:
+v1.0.x
+* bug fix FileManager, does not changed the FontType

 v1.0.5296.x
 * bug fix searching for bookmark lines
 * bug fix save search box position